Are you a Los Angeles Dodgers baseball fan? You may have trouble finding the television broadcasts for the team in 2022.

 You should be able to get Spectrum SportsNet LA through your local cable or satellite provider.
-The network can currently be found on Charter Spectrum, AT&T TV, DIRECTV, U-verse TV, and AT&T TV NOW systems.
+The network can currently be found on Charter Spectrum, DIRECTV STREAM, DIRECTV, U-verse TV, and AT&T TV NOW systems.

 However, accessing the regional sports networks through a streaming TV service is more difficult.
 That’s because many of these networks do not have active contract agreements with streaming services.

-AT&T TV is currently the only streaming TV service that offers local Los Angeles Dodgers broadcasts.
-Pricing for the necessary subscription level is a steep $84.99 per month.
+DIRECTV STREAM is currently the only streaming TV service that offers local Los Angeles Dodgers broadcasts.
+Pricing for the necessary subscription level is a steep $89.99 per month.

 If you’re hoping to stream the Dodgers on one of the following services, you’re out of luck.
-These services do not have access to the Dodgers in 2021:
+These services do not have access to the Dodgers’ regional sports network in 2022:

 - YouTube TV